USST-RADSAT-SK/software-and-command/README.md

 - Get any remote updates from the remote alpha using ```git pull```
 - Checkout your local branch using ```git checkout <branch-name-you-want-to-PR>```
 - Merge the remote changes to alpha into your local feature branch using ```git merge alpha```
+	- This will update your local branch with any changes that were made to the alpha branch since you started working on your feature.
 - Resolve all merge conflicts through the terminal or your IDE.
-These are where you branch and the current alpha branch are different and you must decide what is used in your PR.
+These are where your branch and the current alpha branch are different and you must decide what is used in your PR.
 Conflicts will be marked similar to this:
 	```
 	<<<<<<< HEAD (Current Cahnge)
 	This is an edit on your current branch